How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 Antibacterial therapy

-Amoxiclav approved for use
+Amoxiclav is approved for use

-Antiseptic preparations for local use
+Antiseptic preparations for topical use

 Chlorhexidine